Ritvik19/CodeBook/README.md

-# CodeChef_Easy
+# CodeChef_Practice
-Solutions to the easy problems on codechef in python
+Solutions to the practice problems on codechef in python